 In the analysis, the contact calls were first sorted into types via visual analysis of sound spectrograms.
 Subsequently, the acoustic features of each call were extracted and used to check to see whether the call types defined by the human visual system were valid in terms similarity/dissimilarity measures and/or categorization by means of PCA analysis.
 These validating analyses were performed on subsets of the recording sites, grouped by country.
 This approach raises three questions: 1.
 The grouping by country (political boundaries defined by humans) seems questionable.
 Looking at the map in Figure 1, there are three sets of recording sites where none of those sites are separated by more than approximately 50 km (Mexico+Guatemala, Nicaragua+Costa Rica, and the Honduran Bay Islands).
 It would make much more sense to use these geographically contiguous areas as subsets for the acoustic analysis, rather than grouping sites by country - especially given the proximity of sites in southern Mexico and western Guatemala and those near the Nicaraguan/Costa Rican border (Figure 1).

-R: We agree that political borders are not an ideal method of separation for interpreting range-wide vocal dialect patterns in this species, given that they are human-recognized boundaries of limited utility to the parrots..
+R: We agree that political borders are not an ideal method of separation for interpreting range-wide vocal dialect patterns in this species, given that they are human-recognized boundaries of limited utility to the parrots.
 However, we note our initial plots showing calls from across the range on a single plot were indecipherable, and even when we separated calls out by region (North: Mexico/Guatemala, East: Honduras, South: Nicaragua/Costa Rica) we found that there were still too many call types in each plot to be well interpreted.
 Thus, we elected to break our data down by country to illustrate dialect patterns more effectively on a site-by-site level in our initial submission, and feel it is best to retain this division in the current submission.
 We did attempt to address the reviewer’s concern to some extent, by creating a new Supplemental Figure that shows PCA analysis at the regional level as suggested by Reviewer 2.

 2. The analyses of the acoustic characteristics of call dialects often do not validate the human visual sorting of sound spectrograms.
 The authors acknowledge this point in the discussion and provide a reasonable explanation (that cross-correlation and the acoustic features extracted may not be the best methods for acoustic comparisons of these calls, which have multiple harmonics that cover the entire bandwidth of the calls).
 However, they may wish to look more closely at measurements that are likely to better discriminate the call types illustrated in Figure 2: perhaps frequency modulation, entropy, spectral continuity, and amplitude modulation?